bhardwajkaran054/MongoClient/README.md

 ### Features and Advantages over MongoDB Shell
 * Easy to implement
-* Do not require specific knowledge of MongoDb Query for implementation of CRUD operation (only Create operation requires JSON knowledge)
+* Do not require specific knowledge of MongoDb Query(only Create operation requires JSON knowledge)
-* Display all database and collection list on single screen
+* Display all database and collection list
 * Read document as JSON, BSON, or only pair of Field name and Value
-* For Read, Update and Delete can be perform by readable text
+* Read, Update and Delete can be perform by readable text
-* You can Import document for Insertion (Create Operation)
+* For Insertion you can Import document(Create Operation)
 * Takes less system space
 * It work on both local or cloud database

-The main purpose of this article is to demonstrate some basic CRUD (Create Read Update Delete) operations without MongoDB Query in a MongoDB database with C#.
+The main purpose of this article is to demonstrate some basic CRUD (Create Read Update Delete) operations without MongoDB Query.

 ---

-## ContextÂ
+## Context

 ![alt text](https://cdn-images.gif)